Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Introduction

 The experimental characterization of the Higgs boson discovered by the ATLAS and CMS experiments~\cite{HIGG-2012-27, CMS-HIG-12-028} is not only crucial for our understanding of the mechanism of electroweak symmetry breaking~\cite{Englert:1964et,Higgs:1964pj,Guralnik:1964eu} but also for providing insight into physics beyond the Standard Model (SM).
 Despite a small Higgs boson to diphoton (\Hyy) branching ratio of ($0.227 \pm 0.007$)\%~\cite{deFlorian:2016spz} in the SM, measurements in the diphoton final state have yielded some of the most precise determinations of Higgs boson properties~\cite{HIGG-2013-08,HIGG-2013-10,HIGG-2013-12,HIGG-2016-21,HIGG-2016-33}, thanks to the excellent performance of photon reconstruction and identification with the ATLAS detector.

 The signature of the Higgs boson in the diphoton final state is a narrow peak in the diphoton invariant mass (\mgg) distribution with a width consistent with detector resolution, rising above a smoothly falling background.
 The diphoton mass resolution for such a resonance is typically between 1~\GeV\ and 2~\GeV, depending on the event kinematics.
-The mass and event rate of the Higgs boson signal can be extracted through fits of the \mgg\ distribution.
-Properties of the Higgs boson have been studied extensively in the diphoton final state by the ATLAS and CMS experiments~\cite{HIGG-2013-17,HIGG-2016-21,HIGG-2018-57,HIGG-2016-33,HIGG-2019-01,CMS-HIG-19-004,CMS-HIG-17-031,CMS-HIG-17-025,CMS-HIG-16-040,CMS-HIG-19-013}.
+The mass and event yield of the Higgs boson signal can be extracted through fits of the \mgg\ distribution.
+Properties of the Higgs boson have been studied extensively in the diphoton final state by the ATLAS and CMS experiments~\cite{HIGG-2013-17,HIGG-2016-21,HIGG-2018-57,HIGG-2016-33,HIGG-2019-01,CMS-HIG-19-004,CMS-HIG-17-031,CMS-HIG-17-025,CMS-HIG-19-015,CMS-HIG-19-013}.
 This paper reports measurements of Higgs boson production cross-sections in the diphoton decay channel, using a data set of proton--proton collisions at $\sqrt{s} = 13$~\TeV\ collected by the ATLAS experiment from 2015 to 2018, a period known as Run~2 of the Large Hadron Collider (LHC).
-The integrated luminosity of this data set is 139~\ifb~\cite{ATLAS-CONF-2019-021,LUCID2}, a roughly fourfold increase compared to the data set used in the previous ATLAS publication of such measurements in the diphoton channel~\cite{HIGG-2016-21}.
+Its integrated luminosity is 139~\ifb~\cite{ATLAS-CONF-2019-021,LUCID2}, a roughly fourfold increase compared to the previous ATLAS publication of such measurements in the diphoton channel~\cite{HIGG-2016-21}.
 Apart from the increased data set size, the most significant improvement in the sensitivity is due to redesigned and refined event selection and categorization techniques compared to Ref.~\cite{HIGG-2016-21}.
 Uncertainties on the modeling of continuum background have been reduced through the use of a smoothing procedure based on a Gaussian kernel~\cite{Frate:2017mai}.
 The performance of the reconstruction and selection of the physics objects used in these measurements has also been generally improved.